Centre for Race, Education & Decoloniality (CRED)

 The Centre focuses on the relevance for thinking about ‘race’ and racism intersectionally and from a decolonial perspective within educational settings in different contexts regionally, nationally and internationally in order to impact leadership, access, experience and outcomes.

 In today’s world, ‘decolonial race/racism literacy’ is essential to being active, informed citizens, and to living vibrant professional and personal lives.
-The mission of the Centre for Research on Race, Education and Decoloniality is to promote such literacy to:
+The mission of the Centre for Race, Education and Decoloniality is to promote such literacy to:

 - Help people better understand the different cultural contexts of problems, disagreements, and solutions within the context of ‘race’, racism and education.